M.S. Physics, Entrepreneurship Track

 According to a survey by the National Professional Science Master’s Association, the average salary of all PEP alumni was approximately $80,000 in 2009.
 Initial salary offers for graduating PEP students range from $40,000 to $80,000, however this depends very heavily on the goals of the student: For instance, some of our students opt for a lower paying position in a new venture in order to immerse themselves in the start up culture, with the ultimate goal of starting, growing and selling their own company, while other students feel more comfortable with a higher paying job in a more established firm.

 Several PEP alumni have successfully started their own company, or were part of a startup team that created a profitable company.
-Other options after graduation include PhD, MBA, MD, or JD.
-Several PEP graduates have gone on to graduate from CWRU’s acclaimed PhD program in Industrial Imaging Physics.
+Other paths that our alumni have taken after graduation include PhD (physics & engineering), MBA, MD, and JD.

 How do I get accepted?